vincent806/sendmessage/README.md

   9. WxApp - App message for Enterpise Wechat
  10. Telegram - Bot
 ## Usage:
-1. Refer to config-example.yml and create your own config.yml
+1. Refer to step#4 to create your own config.yml
 2. Call this script like this:
 ```
 python3 sendmessage.py 'title','line 1', 'line 2', 'line 3'[..., 'line x']